-10. Web Server Name: Accept the default hostname for up.time's Web server component or enter a new one, then press Enter.
+10. Web Server Name: Accept the default hostname for Uptime Infrastructure Monitor's Web server component or enter a new one, then press Enter

-This is the name of the system through which users will access the up.time Web interface.
-This name is written to the <installDirectory> /apache/conf/httpd.conf file. which contains configuration information for the Web server used by up.time.
+This is the name of the system through which users will access the Uptime Infrastructure Monitor Web interface.
+This name is written to the <inst allDirectory>/apache/conf/httpd.conf file, which contains configuration information for the Web server used by Uptime Infrastructure Monitor.